 Tamron 70 300 mm lens review

 Tamron is a renowned company worldwide and is known for its high-built quality and performance.
-The company started its operation back in the 1950s and is making some standard photo lenses and optical components.
+The company started its operation back in the 1950s and made some standard photo lenses and optical components.
 The best thing about the brand is its price.
 Although the parts manufactured by Tamron are of low cost, they are always the same in terms of performance and quality.

 The Tamron SP AF 70-300 mm is similarly of high-built quality.
 The focus ring and the zoom rings are quite smooth and are covered with rubber.
 Besides, there are two on/off buttons for image stabilization and autofocus on the lens.
 I tested the glass for the first time a couple of weeks ago and found it quite exciting and comfortable to use.